Quicr/quicr-protocol-spec/moq-proto.md

 Goals of such applications typically involve
 - Support 2D and 3D objects
 - Support delay and rollback based synchronization
-- Easily extensible for applications to send theirown custom data
+- Easily extensible for applications to send their own custom data
 - Efficient distribution to multiple users

-todo finsih this
+TODO finish this

 # Security